mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 allow it to gain traction within the trees it calls home, skittering around at a surprising speed.

-Thanks to their nocturnal activity the harlari developed a form of infra- red vision that allows them to see up to 20 meters.
+Thanks to their nocturnal activity the harlari developed a form of infra-red vision that allows them to see up to 20 meters.
 They have vision enough to protect their nests against threats from above, as often they will be found in only small family groups consisting of a female and her two or three young with only the adult females' quills as effective defence.
-Making their nests in the larger boughs of the trees they are almost impossible to spot from above at night, although would be visi- ble from underneath in the daytime due to the size of the nest.
+Making their nests in the larger boughs of the trees they are almost impossible to spot from above at night, although would be visi-ble from underneath in the daytime due to the size of the nest.

 With a back coated in quills of roughly three centimeters in length, the harlari makes a fierce companion for any Traveller, should they be able to befriend one.
-The quill tips are coated in poison, perhaps an evolu- tionary result of the near extinction of the species.
+The quill tips are coated in poison, perhaps an evolu-tionary result of the near extinction of the species.
 With barbed ends, they can easily become lodged within the skin or armor of someone attempting to capture or kill it.
-When threatened by something of signifi- cantly larger size, the harlari will either 'shoot' the quills at the offender or attempt to hide itself by blending in with the bough it is on.
+When threatened by something of signifi-cantly larger size, the harlari will either 'shoot' the quills at the offender or attempt to hide itself by blending in with the bough it is on.

 The species has two genders and reproduces by the male 'fusing' to the